Lindawa40/MySQL-projects/README.md

 # MySQL-projects
-This repository carries data analysis projects I have worked on using MySQL, from data cleaning to exploratory data analysis.
-Thank you for taking the time to look at my work.
+This repository carries projects I have worked on to showcase the power of MySQL in data analytics, from data cleaning to exploratory data analysis.